 Tolstoy envisions neither villain nor hero: “In historical events great men – so called – are but labels serving to give a name to the event, and like labels they have the least possible connexion with the event itself.”

 You can’t fault Bondarchuk or the Soviets for going with the villain/hero concept.
-Prokofiev went the same direction in his opera, which was a product of WWII and thereby contains elements of Soviet propaganda equating Napoleon with Hitler, the French invasion with the then-current German one.
-And memories of the horrors enacted upon, say, Leningrad, during War II were less than 20 years old when the film went into production.4 The devastations of the Nazi invasion likely left the Russians more afraid than Americans of imminent nuclear holocaust.
-With the cold war at its chilliest in the early sixties, Bondarchuk’s War and Peace is cautionary toward aggression, just as Eisenstein’s Alexander Nevsky had bluntly been in the thirties.
+Prokofiev went the same direction in his opera, which was a product of World War II and thereby contains elements of Soviet propaganda equating Napoleon with Hitler, the French invasion with the then-current German one.
+And memories of the horrors enacted upon, say, Leningrad, during World War II were less than 20 years old when the film went into production.10 The devastations of the Nazi invasion likely left the Russians more afraid than Americans of imminent nuclear holocaust.
+With the Cold War at its chilliest in the early ’60s, Bondarchuk’s War and Peace is cautionary toward aggression, just as Eisenstein’s Alexander Nevsky had bluntly been in the ’30s.

 In a voice-over at both the beginning and end of the movie, Bondarchuk also includes an explicit call for peace when he paraphrases a sentiment in the book, that “all ideas which have great results are always simple.
 My idea is just that if vicious people unite together into a power then honest folk must do the same.”
-But once again it’s Tolstoy out of context; the words come from some remarks Pierre makes to Natasha in the epilogue, speaking of the dissent fomenting in the political climate of 1820s St. Petersberg.
-These are the musings of an idealist (and one who’s dabbled in Freemasonry), not those of the author himself.
-Bondarchuk’s voice-over makes them sound like a naïve pacifist banner for the work as a whole.
-Needing straightforward melodramatic devices for its narrative drive and boy-gets-girl finish, the film has no room for Tolstoy’s actual philosophical subtexts and historical theorizing, nor could it effectively expound them anyway.
+But once again it’s Tolstoy out of context; the words come from some remarks Pierre makes to Natasha in the epilogue, speaking of the dissent fomenting in the political climate of 1820s St. Petersburg.
+These are the musings of an idealist and, more importantly, a Freemason, not those of the author himself.
+Bondarchuk’s voice-over makes them sound like a naive pacifist banner for the work as a whole.
+Needing straightforward melodramatic devices for its narrative drive and boy-gets-girl finish, the film has little room for Tolstoy’s actual philosophical subtexts and none at all for his historical theorizing.

 No one would expect Bondarchuk to film the epilogue, either.
 The epilogue takes place eight years after 1812 and ties up a number of things, the most important being Pierre’s marriage to Natasha, who puts on some weight – and loses much of her vivacious seductiveness – after producing four children.